gabrielcostasilva/vuetify-sign-in-up/README.md

 The main page consists of two main `window` elements.
 The `window` component controls the transitions.

+## Branch Features

+This branch breaks down the original structure into two individual components: `Signin` and `Signup`.
+In a nutshell, each `v-window-item` became a component.
+This change, demanded using events.
+This can be further improved by using slots.
+Checkout commits to see the changes.

 ## Project setup
 ```
 yarn install